6 Telehealth Privacy and Security Essentials

-The rise of telehealth in healthcare has transformed patient-doctor interaction.
-Nonetheless, the privacy and security of protected health information (PHI) still remain a big question.
-These concerns make sense because a new technology, usually, comes with new challenges.
+Over the past few years, the rise of telehealth in healthcare has transformed patient-doctor interactions.
+Nonetheless, the privacy and security of protected health information (PHI) remain a big question.
+These concerns make sense because new technology often comes with new challenges.

 Luckily, every problem comes with a solution.
 Thus, making a few smart choices can work wonders to keep the patient data protected.